 - The responsible-play line on Crash auto-cashout sessions.

-We placed sample rounds on each brand's Crash build at varied auto-cashout targets (1.5x, 2.0x, 5.0x, and 10x configurations), captured per-round outcomes, verified through HMAC replay against the published curve formula crash = max(1.00, (1 - house_edge) / (1 - u)), and averaged.
+The verification routine ran 50-100 sample rounds per brand at auto-cashout targets 1.5x, 2x, 5x, and 10x.
+Per-round outcomes were captured, verified through HMAC-SHA256 replay against the published curve formula crash = max(1.00, (1 - house_edge) / (1 - u)), and averaged into the per-brand RTP figure below.

 | Rank | Brand | Verified Crash RTP | House edge | Note |